-After thirty five plus years of training including left knee surgery, right shoulder surgery, a torn left bicep, and a herniated disc between my L4 & L5 vertebra, I definitely err on the side of caution when it comes to exercise selection.
-All strength training movements come with a degree of risk, however some are clearly more potentially dangerous than others.
+After almost forty years of strength training, including left knee surgery, right shoulder surgery, a torn left bicep, and a herniated disc between my L4 & L5 vertebra, I definitely err on the side of caution when it comes to exercise selection.
+All strength training movements come with a degree of risk; however, some are clearly more potentially dangerous than others.

 This is especially true when it comes to core training.
-The core actually involves a group of muscles that encircle the body in a 360 degree fashion.
-When the average gym member uses the term, they’re more likely referring to their “six pack” or “abs”.
-For sake of simplicity, let’s agree that the core includes all the muscles that encircle your midsection and low back.
+The core involves a group of muscles that encircle the body in a 360-degree fashion.
+When the average gym member uses the term, they’re more likely referring to their “six pack” or “abs.”
+For the sake of simplicity, let’s agree that the core includes all the muscles that encircle your midsection and low back.

 My purpose in this post is to offer some practical guidelines for some of the most effective and safe exercises to train the core while protecting your spine.
-The world is full of example of practices that people hold on to because that’s they way they’ve always done them.
+The world is full of examples of practices that people hold on to because that’s how they’ve always done them.
 I hate this argument as a basis for doing anything.
 What if the way you’ve always done something is wrong?

-A large portion of gym members still rely on flexion, lateral flexion, and rotational based movements which is quite the opposite of what the brightest minds in the world of fitness are teaching.
-Ever hear the phase “What you don’t know can hurt you”?
+Many gym members still rely on flexion, lateral flexion, and lower body rotational-based movements, which is quite the opposite of what the brightest minds in the world of fitness are teaching.
+Have you ever heard the phrase “What you don’t know can hurt you”?
 Well, when it comes to core training, it really is true.

 What are the four primary movement patterns that can herniate a spinal disc?